Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 #import "../../theme.typ": *

-= A Complete Example: Symbolic Executor <symbolic-executor-example>
+= A Complete Example: Symbolic Executor <ch-symbolic-executor>

 Theory and fragments are valuable, but nothing beats a complete working example.
 This chapter implements a simple symbolic executor using BDDs and abstract interpretation.